Software Architecture and Design — Order, Complexity, and Chaos

 - Postponing consequential decisions and relying on mature technology as much as possible is a winning strategy.

-We can also choose to create a complex design, halfway between order and chaos.
+We can also create a complex design halfway between order and chaos.
 The advantage of introducing complexity at the architectural level is that it allows the system to grow in ways we could not have predicted.

 Complex architecture cannot be built by following a top-down approach; it must be built from the bottom up on solid but simple rules.